PeterMoresco/auto_free_fea_sim/README.md

 # **auto_free_fea_sim**

-*Disclaimer:* I'm not a programmer, I'm a Linux an Open-Source intusiast and mechanical designer/engineer.
+*Disclaimer:* I'm not a programmer, I'm a Linux an Open-Source enthusiast and mechanical designer/engineer.

 This is intended to be a free framework to be used by everyone in batch FEA simulation.
 The idea is to use this programs in WSL2, but it's perfectly suitable for use in a Linux workstation.